Questions addresses in this research

 Video Selection phase -

-''5 seconds left on Autoplay and then you’re like never mind, it has started already.
+We refer to video selection phase as the phase where users interact with the UI streaming platform to select a video.''5 seconds left on Autoplay and then you’re like never mind, it has started already.
 I can’t stop it because once the content starts and I’m about to cancel or exit, it feels like you’re leaving it midway.
 There’s this strange feeling of missing out on something.
 It's only later when you have lost a lot of time that you realize that I had no reason to complete the video, maybe other than to watch how the story ends.''

 "Watching credits should be default action when one is watching a story.
 An episode usually finishes at a watershed moment, which requires thinking and discussions with fellow watchers, which are arguably denied by Autoplay after conclusion of an episode.
 Honestly, this could be avoidable.
 It ruins the viewing experience.''